azagoruyko/rigBuilder/docs/tech.md

 ## Guidelines

-- **Target Selected Module**: Modify only the currently selected module in Rig Builder.
-Do not edit other files or modules without explicit user instructions!
-Because each module saving in UI also involves history tracking with git.
+- **Target Selected Module**: Modify only the **currently selected module** in Rig Builder. **Do not edit files without explicit user instructions**.
+This is important because each module saving in UI also involves history tracking with git.
-- **Editing Hierarchical Modules**: Never edit nested or instantiated modules directly within a parent module file (e.g., `l_limb` inside `Biped`), as direct changes will be overwritten on the next sync.
-To modify a referenced module, edit the standalone reference module itself (located by its `uid`) after obtaining user confirmation.
+- **Editing Module Files**: Never modify referenced modules (modules with `uid`) directly within a parent module file (e.g., `l_limb` inside `Biped`), as direct changes will be overwritten on the next sync.
+To modify a referenced module, edit the standalone reference module file (located by its `uid`) after obtaining user confirmation.
 - **Code style**: always follow the workspace (and nearby modules) coding style.

 ## 1. System Overview & Architecture